fastrgv/RufasSok/README.md

 The distributed linux executable requires glibc v2.14 or newer.
 That means if your distribution is older than june 2011, it probably will not run, and you will need to recompile.

+Note that linux users with wine installed can run with the command:

+	wine binw64/rufasok.exe

 If the delivered GNU/Linux binary does not run, try:

-* Use wine and the Windows EXE; or
+* Use wine and the Windows EXE, as above; or

 * Manually install GNU Ada.
-* Rerun the compile script lcmpd.sh or lcmpd2.sh.
+* Rerun the compile script lbuildall.sh.

 The command to build the external autosolvers [on linux] is simply: